 My interests and achievements are focused in the creative process.
 I love the company of creative people, working together in small teams, and creating something new by combining resources – ideas, concepts, knowledge, talent, materials, technology, funds, and effort.
 I get a buzz when I’m around such people.
 Perhaps that’s why I enjoy working with small businesses and in small groups.
 That’s usually where the creative action is.

 I used to be an accountant, teacher, manager, and small business owner.
-I have worked in a diverse range of industries – automobile repairs and maintenance, book distribution, construction, education, finance, food processing, healthcare, leather goods manufacturing, non-profits, printing, product development (handbags), retail, shop-fitters, couriers, and most recently (2018), tax preparation.
+I have worked in a diverse range of industries – automobile repairs and maintenance, book distribution, construction, education, finance, food processing, healthcare, leather goods manufacturing, non-profits, printing, product development (handbags), retail, shop-fitters, couriers, and tax preparation.
 Most of these were small businesses, some medium-sized, and a few, large.
 Accounting was what I generally did in these organizations, though a good chunk of my work was in teaching business subjects or coaching small business owners in using accounting software to mind their own businesses effectively.

 I was born in India, but had the privilege to live and work in Australia for about 13 years before migrating to the USofA.
-I have been moving to different places, getting accustomed to living with people from diverse cultures, races, languages, and backgrounds throughout a good portion of my life, always enjoyed these opportunities, and greatly benefited from them.
-When I go to a new place I generally follow a self-imposed rule: try to return a different route.
-I don’t mind getting lost, if I can afford it.
+I have been moving to different places, getting accustomed to living with people from diverse cultures, races, languages, and backgrounds throughout a good portion of my life.
+Always enjoyed these opportunities, and greatly benefited from them.
+In fact, I believe this what I appreciate most about my life: the opportunities (some gained, some lost).

 I have a profile on LinkedIn which you are most welcome to view: